nodejs/node-addon-api/doc/typed_threadsafe_function.md

   FinalizerDataType* data, ContextType* hint)`.
 - `[optional] data`: Data to be passed to `finalizeCallback`.

-Returns a non-empty `Napi::ThreadSafeFunctionEx` instance.
+Returns a non-empty `Napi::TypedThreadSafeFunction` instance.

 Depending on the targetted `NAPI_VERSION`, the API has different implementations for `CallbackType callback`.